-Step 20 Right-click the sesm object.
+- Step 20 Right-click the sesm object.
 Choose Set Access Permissions from the pop-up menu.
-The Manage Access Control window for ou=sesm,o=cisco appears.

-Step 21 Click New.
-The Edit ACI window for ou=sesm,o=cisco appears.

-Step 22 Enter any value for ACIName and click Add.
-ACI Name :aciAdmin

-The Add User & Group window appears.

-Step 23 Enter the following value in the search field and click Search: admin

-The admin user appears in the top window.

-- Step 24 Select admin and click Add.
+The Manage Access Control window for ou=sesm,o=cisco appears. - Step 21 Click New.
+The Edit ACI window for ou=sesm,o=cisco appears. - Step 22 Enter any value for ACI Name.
+Click Add.
+The Add User & Group window appears. - Step 23 Enter admin in the search field.
+Click Search: The admin user appears in the top window. - Step 24 Select admin and click Add.
 The admin user appears in the bottom window.
 Click OK. - Step 25 Click Targets.
 Click This Entry.
-Click OK. - Step 26 Click OK in the Manage Access Control window. - Step 27 Exit iPlanet and proceed to the SESM installation.
+Click OK. - Step 26 Click OK in the Manage Access Control window. - Step 27 Exit iPlanet or Sun ONE and proceed to the SESM installation.